Auto resize the columns on qview's Advanced Tracking Tool

 This can be removed if that empty space is desired to remain.

-#5 Updated by Tammy Becker about 1 month ago
+#5 Updated by Tammy Becker over 1 year ago

 - Status changed from Resolved to Feedback